pranaysahith/aws-jmeter-test-engine/jmeter-icap-poc/instructions/AWS-Test-Engine-Test-Execution.md

 - files.txt
   - S3 Location: s3://aws-testengine-s3/script/files.txt
-  - Purpose: Conatains a list of files from the test data input folder so the test knows which files to access
+  - Purpose: Contains a list of files from the test data input folder so the test knows which files to access

 - Jmeter Jar files
   - S3 Location: s3://aws-testengine-s3/script/lib/